-Fig. 15 shows an approximate lighting load curve for a winter day: a small maximum in the morning, and a very high evening maximum, of far greater width than the summer day curve, giving a daily load factor of 34.5%.
+Fig. 15 shows an approximate lighting load curve for a winter day: a small maximum in the morning, and a very high evening maximum, of far greater width than the

-During the year, the daily load curve varies between the extremes represented by Figs.14 and 15, and the average annual load is therefore about midway between the average load of a summer day and that of a winter day.
-The maximum yearly load, however, is the maximum load during the winter day; and the ratio of average yearly load to maximum yearly load, or the yearly load factor of the lighting system, therefore is far lower than the daily load factor : if we consider the average yearly load as the average between 14 and 15, the yearly load factor is only 23.6%.
+During the year, the daily load curve varies between the extremes represented by Figs. 14 and 15, and the average annual load is therefore about midway between the average load of a summer day and that of a winter day.
+The maximum yearly load, however, is the maximum load during the winter day; and the ratio of average yearly load to maximum yearly load, or the yearly load factor of the lighting system, therefore is far lower than the daily load factor: if we consider the average yearly load as the average between 14 and 15, the yearly load factor is only 23.6 per cent.

-One of the greatest disadvantages of lighting distribution therefore is the low yearly load factor, resulting from the summer load being so very far below the winter load; economy of operation therefore makes an increase of the summer lighting load very desirable.
-This has lead to the development of spectacular lighting during the summer months, as represented by the various Luna Parks, Dreamlands, etc.
+One of the greatest disadvantages of lighting distribution, therefore, is the low yearly load factor, resulting from the summer load being so very far below the winter load; economy of operation, therefore, makes an increase of the summer lighting load very desirable.
+This has led to the development of spectacular lighting during the summer months, as represented by the various Luna Parks, Dreamlands, etc.

 The load curve of a factory motor load is about the shape shown in Fig. 16: fairly constant from the opening of the factories in the morning to their closing in the evening, with perhaps a drop of short duration during the noon hour, and a low extension in the evening, representing overtime work.
-It gives a daily load factor of 49.5%.
+It gives a daily load factor of 49.5 per cent.